andreiGl/ShopKeeper/README.md

 - if item is accessed more than 10 times (11 or more times) in one hour, it's price being increased/surged by 10% (both values configurable).
 - each subsequent access to the item refreshes surge status.
 - surged price goes back to basse price in one hour, unless there was enough activity (11 or more times) to prolong surge price.

+To keep track of surge price changes, each Item type has a Queue field, where recent item-access'es timestamps are stored.
+Queue is limited in max size (11 elements).
+Queue functionality is implemented with ArrayList type.

 As per requirements document, price is of type integer, and does not have a fractions.